pmishev/ElasticsearchBundle/Resources/doc/setup.md

         default:
             hosts: [127.0.0.1:9200]
     indices:
-        acme_manager:
+        customer:
-            name: acme
+            name: dev_customer
             connection: default
             types:
-                - AppBundle:AcmeType
+                - AppBundle:Customer
 ```

 > This is the very basic example only, for a more detailed description of configuration options, please take a look at the [configuration](configuration.md) chapter.

-A couple of things to note in this example: `acme` is the name of the physical index in Elasticsearch and `AppBundle:AcmeType` represents the class where the document type mapping is defined. (more info at [the mapping chapter](mapping.md)).
+A couple of things to note in this example: `dev_customer` is the name of the physical index in Elasticsearch and `AppBundle:Customer` represents the class where the document type mapping is defined. (more info at [the mapping chapter](mapping.md)).

 ### Step 4: Define your Elasticsearch types as `Document` objects